NickCrews/findmydad/README.md

 - Our phones have lightweight automation apps on them ("Shortcuts" on iOS and "[Message Alarm](https://play.google.com/store/apps/details?id=com.app.messagealarm&hl=en_US)" on Android) that look for a text with a specfic keyword, and then trigger an alarm.

-# How to fork and use
+## How to fork and use

+This requires python development knowledge and isn't for the feint of heart.
 You need a macOS machine with the airtag paired on it.
-This isn't for the feint of heart.

 - Copy `.env.sample` to `.env`.
 - run `uv run findmydad/decrypt_plist.py` to go through the encypted files that